 In coordination with the Department of Social Inclusion of the OAS Secretariat for Access to Rights and Equity and with UN Women, the CIM organized the roundtable "Gender Equality, Social Inclusion and Care: Seeking a Balance," as a side event in the framework of the III Meeting of Ministers and High Authorities of Social Development (REMDES), on July 14th in Asunción, Paraguay.
-The event brought together experts and representatives of States to identify concrete public policy and program measures to promote co-responsibility and ensure that both men and women participate on an equal footing and free from discrimination in the labor market and in the family e.
-Institutionalization of the human rights and gender equality approach in the work of the OAS^{34}
+The event brought together experts and representatives of States to identify concrete public policy and program measures to promote co-responsibility and ensure that both men and women participate on an equal footing and free from discrimination in the labor market and in the family

+6.4.
+Institutionalization of a rights-based and gender-equality approach in the work of the OAS